digst/cloud/design.md

 # Executive Summary
-This document describes the architecture and capabilities of the first version of the GovCloud Platform Service and the responsibilites of the three main roles of goverment cloud platform as a serviece: Policy Owner, Platform Provider and Platform Consumer.
+This document describes the architecture and capabilities of the first version of the GovCloud Platform Service.
+The architecture establish the first principles as:
+*Continuous service*, *Vendor Neutrality*, *Highly Scalability*, *Security-by-design* and *Predictable Cost*.
+All in anticipation of a future strategic princple of *Cloud First*.

+The design is based on a industry reference model and includes three main business roles: Policy Owner, Platform Provider and Platform Consumer.

-DIGST shall in the role of GovCloud PaaS Policy Owner:
+DIGST shall in the role of GovCloud PaaS Policy Owner in relation to Platform Delivery:

-- In corporation with SIT establish a forum for service lifecycle decisions for the platform and toolchain, and continuously publish an updated feature catalogue (6.1.1).
+- be responsible for establishing a forum for decisions for the platform and toolchain, and continuously publish an updated feature catalogue ([Service Lifecycle Management](#service-lifecycle)).
-- In corporation with SIT provide access to guides, training and courses for existing and prospective users of the GovCloud on using the platform and toolchain in accordance with the Federated Digital Architecture (6.3)
+- in collaboration with SIT provide access to guides, training and courses for existing and prospective users of the GovCloud on using the platform and toolchain in accordance with the Federated Digital Architecture ([Service DevOps](#service-devops)).
-- Assist SIT in ensuring that the GovCloud PaaS is compliant with best government practices on GDPR and cyber security
+- assist SIT in ensuring that the GovCloud PaaS is compliant with best government practices on GDPR and cyber security (Regulation and Policy).

-SIT shall in the role of GovCloud PaaS Provider:
+SIT shall in the role of GovCloud PaaS Provider in relation to Platform Delivery, Platform Operations :

-- Establish a PaaS operating model for GovCloud with suporting processes that includes 24/7 support on operation, rolling updates of platform and application service monitoring (6.1)
+- be responsible for the establishment of an Service Level Agreement for GovCloud PaaS with suporting processes that includes 24/7 support on operation, rolling updates of platform and application service monitoring ([Service Level](#service-level)).
-- Operate a GovClud-PaaS using MapR, Kubernetes, Docker and KrakenD on premise (6.6, 6.7)
+- be responsible for the operation of a GovCloud PaaS using MapR, Kubernetes, Docker and KrakenD on premise ([Platform](#platform)).
-- Provide and operate a DevOps toolchain, including a virtual machine image for decentralised, autonomous build and test, as SaaS (6.3)
+- provide and operate a DevOps toolchain, including a virtual machine image for decentralised, autonomous build and test, as SaaS integrated to existing identity management ([Service DevOps](#service-devops)).
-- Provide and operate tools for managing incidents in collaboration with Platform Consumers, their application developers and required technology providers [6.2??]
+- Provide and operate tools for managing incidents in collaboration with Platform Consumers, their application developers and required technology providers ([Platform Operation](#platform-operations)).
-- Integrate platform, toolchain and collaboration tools with existing SIT identity and access management systems (6.5.6)
-- Provide and operate platform services for Build and Test Images, API management, Secure Token Service, Log Service, Rate limiting and GovCloud Portal [6.2.1??]
+- provide and operate platform services for Build and Test Images, API management, Secure Token Service, Log Service, Rate limiting ([Platform Services](#platform-services)).
-- Provide a sandbox environment for prospective users of the platform and toolchain [6.3.2??]
+- provide a sandbox environment for prospective users of the platform and toolchain ([Test](#test)).

 DMI and DIGST shall individually in the role of GovCloud PaaS Consumers:

-- Develop, deploy and operate application services, including automated test criteria (6.1)
+- Develop, deploy and operate application services, including automated test criteria, using the virtual machinge image provided by SIT [Service DevOps](#service-devops)).
+- Cover licensing cost if using the GovDevTool provided as SaaS by SIT ([Service DevOps](#service-devops)).
-- Provide estimates to SIT for capacity planning (6.1.)
+- Provide estimates to SIT for capacity planning ([Service Lifecycle Management](#service-lifecycle)).
-- Establish collaboration processes for 24/7 support (6.1.2)
+- Establish collaboration processes for 24/7 support (Service Operation).
-- Establish processes for onboarding data and service consumers (6.2.1)
+- Establish processes for onboarding data and service consumers (Service Operation).
-- Provide per user licence cost if they decide to use the Gov Dev Tool provided as SaaS by SIT (6.3)
-- Use the virtual machine image provided by SIT for build and test (6.3)

 ## Introduction